David S. Terry

 David Smith Terry (March 8, 1823 – August 14, 1889) was an American politician and jurist who served as the fourth chief justice of the Supreme Court of California; he was an author of the state's 1879 Constitution.

-Terry won a duel against U.S. Senator David C. Broderick in Broderick's second duel in 1859.
-Terry died on August 14, 1889, when he was shot by Deputy U.S. Marshal David Neagle after he attacked Associate Supreme Court Justice Stephen J. Field.
+Terry killed U.S. Senator David C. Broderick in a duel in 1859.
+On August 14, 1889, Terry attacked Associate Supreme Court Justice Stephen J. Field and was shot and killed by Deputy U.S. Marshal David Neagle.

 Early life

 Terry was born in Todd County, Kentucky.
 In 1831, his family moved and settled in Brazoria County, Texas.
 He studied law in the office of his uncle, T. J. B. Hadley, and was admitted to the bar in Galveston in 1845.
 During the Mexican–American War, Terry served in Captain Samuel L. S. Ballowe's company of Colonel John Coffee Hays's First Regiment of Texas Mounted Rifle Volunteers and participated in the Battle of Monterrey.
 In 1847, he lost the election for district attorney of Galveston, and in 1849 he joined the gold rush to California, where he attained success with his law practice in Stockton and became active in politics as a Democrat.